 The function is selected by turning the control knob to the 'A' position.
-Turn the control knob momentarily counter-clockwise from the zero position until the symbol [R] is shown on the hob control display.
+This can be selected by turning the control knob momentarily counter-clockwise from the zero position until the symbol [8] is shown on the hob control display.